 There’s a ‘breed’ of camper and traveller known as Grey Nomads.

-These are people who have generally retired or accessed their nest egg and hooked up the caravan (old or new) to the tug (again, old or new) and taken off to travel, visit and experience the Australian countryside.
+These are those who have generally retired or accessed their nest egg and hooked up the caravan (old or new).
+They take off to travel, visit and experience the Australian countryside.

-This ‘taking off’ is sometimes on a permanent basis where they no longer own or have access to what was once their family home – having either sold it or rented it out long term.
+This ‘taking off’ is sometimes on a permanent basis where they no longer own or have access to what was once their family home.
+The home may have been sold or rented out.

-Then there’s the Grey Nomads who have adopted a somewhat transhumance approach to their travels where they live at their ‘base’ camp at home in the summer months and over Christmas, the New Year and Easter.
-Then in the cooler Winter months, they head west and north in a fanned out pattern that could possibly be seen from space as reminiscent of the ‘Go West Young Man’ philosophy seen in the United States in the 1800’s.
+Then there’s the Grey Nomads who have adopted a somewhat transhumance approach to their travels where they live at their ‘base’ camp.
+They may choose to live at home in the summer months and over Christmas, the New Year and Easter.
+Then in the cooler Winter months, they head west and north in a fanned out pattern.
+This could possibly be seen from space as reminiscent of the ‘Go West Young Man’ philosophy seen in the United States in the 1800’s.

 Either way, these Grey Nomads eke their way into all corners of otherwise quiet regional corners of several states – including outback Queensland.